 When these models were released, were meant to help entry-level consumers digitize their collection of film photos.
 Both the V600 and V550 were cheap, reliable, and produced good enough results if you were cataloguing family negatives.

-Professional photographers would have been pushed to the Epson V750, or V850 models, which have better film holders and are also capable of scanning 4×5 or 8×10 negatives.
+Professional photographers will be pushed to the Epson V750, or Epson V850 models, which have better film holders and are also capable of scanning 4×5 or 8×10 negatives.

-The only benefit the V600 scanner has over the V550, is that the V600 can use Digital ICE to remove dust and scratches on prints and negatives, where the V550 can only perform dust removal on negatives.
+The only benefit the V600 scanner has over the V550, is that the V600 has a software update allowing it to use Digital ICE to remove dust and scratches on prints and negatives, where the V550 can only perform dust removal on negatives.
 Otherwise the scan quality, film holders, size, shape, and weight all remain identical.

 The images aren’t as sharp, and the files aren’t as flexible

 Just joking of course, but being able to see that much more detail from DSLR scans means that I can crop the images more without losing quality.
-Meanwhile, the V600 scanner has a maximum effective resolution of around 1560 DPI, despite being capable of to scanning up to 6400 DPI.
-Going any larger than the 1600 DPI setting is simply introducing extra bulk to the image without giving any extra details to work with in post.
+Meanwhile, the V600 scanner has a maximum effective resolution of around 1560 DPI, despite advertising that says it is capable of to scanning up to 6400 DPI.
+Going any larger than the 1600 DPI setting is simply introducing extra bulk (up to 1Gb, to be precise) to the image without creating any extra details to work with in Lightroom or Photoshop.

-The V550 and V600 are still using the same imaging sensors they came with in 2009.
+The V550 and V600 are still using the same imaging sensors Epson developed back in 2009.
 Even for the time, they weren’t known for producing sharp results.
-At least with film today, a lack of clinical sharpness is part of the charm.

 The other benefit of scanning with a DSLR is the colors.
 Digital cameras shooting raw are able to capture far more colors and dynamic range in a single image than a flatbed scanner — no matter what model.
 And if you’re working with dense negatives, there’s even room to get more detail by combining exposures to make an HDR scan.